tv3/homeassistant-apsystems_ecur/README.md

 * sensor.ecu_current_power - total amount of power (in W) being generated right now
 * sensor.ecu_today_energy - total amount of energy (in kWh) generated today now
-* sensor.ecu_lifetime_energy - total amount of energy (in kWh) generated from the lifetime of the array
+* sensor.ecu_lifetime_energy - THis sensor is NOT available with the http query function.
+Use ecu_today_energy! (total amount of energy (in kWh) generated from the lifetime of the array)

 ### Inverter Level Sensors